George Karl: Early coaching career

 next two months, he was a scout and adviser to the Milwaukee Bucks.

 In late May 1986, Karl was named head coach of the Golden State Warriors; he took them from a record of 30–52 the year before, to the playoffs for the first time in ten years.
 In the first round, they faced the Utah Jazz in a best–of–five series.
 Each team won two close games at home setting up a decisive fifth game in Utah that the Warriors won to advance to the playoff semifinals.

-Matched up in the semifinals against the Los Angeles Lakers, who had won three championships in the past seven seasons, Karl's team was expected to be swept by the much more experienced Lakers, and promptly lost the first three games.
-Facing elimination in game 4, the Warriors overcame a twelve–point fourth quarter deficit and won 129–121 thanks to Sleepy Floyd’s 51-point game.
+In 1987 they were matched up in the semifinals against the Los Angeles Lakers, who had won three championships in the past seven seasons, Karl's team was expected to be swept by the much more experienced Lakers, and promptly lost the first three games.
+Facing elimination in game 4, the Warriors overcame a twelve–point fourth quarter deficit and won 129–121 thanks to Sleepy Floyd's 51-point game.
 Game 4 was the only game the Lakers lost in the Western Conference playoffs that year, en route to the first of their back–to–back championships.

 During the 1987–88 season, the Warriors got off to a rough start, and team management decided to trade Purvis Short, Sleepy Floyd and Joe Barry Carroll in order to save money and get younger.
 With Chris Mullin going through alcohol rehabilitation, Karl was now without his top four scorers from the 1987 playoff team.
 Frustrated with the team's direction, he resigned from the Warriors with 18 games left in the season.
 Though he resigned, there has been speculation Karl was actually fired, as he signed a non-disclosure agreement and received a buyout of his contract.

 On September 5, 1988, Karl was named head coach of the Albany Patroons of the CBA, leading them to a 36–18 record.
 In 1989, Karl coached Real Madrid of Liga ACB.
 Madrid finished 69–17, though they dealt with the death of their best player, Fernando Martín Espina.
 Real Madrid came third in the Spanish league, were Spanish cup semifinalists, and lost the final of the Saporta Cup, Europe's second most important cup competition.

 Karl returned to coach the Patroons in 1990, leading them to a 50–6 season, while winning all 28 home games.
 For his efforts, Karl was named CBA Coach of the Year for the third time.
 Karl then returned to Real Madrid for the 1991–92 season, until he left to return to the NBA.
-Real Madrid won the Saporta Cup, came second in the Spanish league, and lost in the quarterfinals of the Spanish cup.
+Under Clifford Luyk hired in January 1992, Real Madrid won the Saporta Cup, came second in the Spanish league, and lost in the quarterfinals of the Spanish cup.